 No matter if you fly at an AMA sanctioned R/C club site or if you fly somewhere on your own, you should always have your name, address, telephone number and AMA number on or inside your model.
 It is required at all AMA R/C club flying sites and AMA sanctioned flying events.
-Fill out the identification tag on page 22 and place it on or inside your model.
+Fill out the identification tag on page 23 (or on the decal sheet) and place it on or inside your model.